• Skip to primary navigation

 • Form the dough into 1 inch balls, and refrigerate the dough again so that it is nice and firm.

-• When you are ready to bake the cookies, preheat the oven to 350°F. Cover your baking sheets with parchment.
+• When you are ready to bake the cookies, preheat the oven to 350 °F (175 °C).
+Line your baking sheets with parchment paper.

-• Roll the balls of cookie dough in powdered sugar to generously coat them.
-Place them on a baking sheet, about 2 inches apart.
+• Roll the balls of cookie dough in granulated sugar, then complely coat in powdered sugar.
+Press the scoops in the icing sugar to generously coat them.
+Place them on a baking sheet, about 2 inches apart (8 cookies per half sheet pan).

 • Bake the cookies for 11–13 minutes, or until the cookies have crackled on top (and not just on the sides).